From Stochasticity to Signal: A Bayesian Latent State Model for Reliable Measurement with LLMs: Introduction

 In this paper, we address these challenges by proposing a Bayesian latent state model.
-We reframe the problem of LLM variability as a solvable measurement error problem.
-Our model achieves three key goals: (1) it estimates the population's base dissatisfaction rate and the LLM's intrinsic error rates directly from the data; (2) it quantifies the uncertainty for each individual classification; and (3) it provides a framework for measuring the impact of business interventions on customer satisfaction.
-This paper proceeds as follows: Section 2 reviews related work, Section 3 details our model, Sections 4 and 5 provide validations via simulation, and Section 6 concludes with discussion.
+We reframe the problem of LLM variability as a solvable measurement error problem when a deterministic outcome is of interest.
+Our model estimates the population's base outcome rate alongside the LLM's intrinsic error rates, quantifies individual classification uncertainty, and provides an optional functionality for measuring the impact of business interventions.
+The model adapts to diverse contexts, including: (1) homogeneous versus heterogeneous LLM error rates; (2) tasks ranging from simple classification (error rates $< 50\%$) to highly complex edge cases where the LLM is systematically incorrect (error rates $> 50\%$); and (3) data sources with no ground truth label, as well as those containing high-quality ground truth annotations for a data subset.
+Finally, our framework is model-agnostic.
+The methodology is applicable to any LLM, whether open-source or proprietary.

+To guide practitioners in deployment, we conclude by proposing a formal framework for selecting the appropriate evaluation model based on task difficulty and the availability of ground truth data.
+This paper proceeds as follows: Section 2 reviews related work, Section 3 details our model along with formal conditions and results of identifiability, Sections 4, 5, and 6 provide validations via simulation, Section 7 demonstrates the framework's practical utility through a real-world case study on large-scale consumer support operations, and Section 8 concludes with discussion on our evaluation framework.